morphalex90/drupal-8-optimized-meta/README.md

 Roadmap
 - custom back-end pages with configurations (done)
-- 3 differents submodules (taxonomy, node and users) (done)
-- list of taxonomy vocabulary and nodes
+- list of taxonomy vocabulary and nodes (in progress...)